 This snack apparently combines Danish chocolate and orange, so I was hesitant.
 Chocolate and orange can be a hit with me if it’s done right, or it can be a miss if it’s that really sweet, fake, pumped-out-with-citric-acid stuff.
 This also looks like a KitKat, but flatter.
 Interesting.

 Winner or Binner?
-Well, it’s not a KitKat, and more over, a very hungry Jack Russell of ours thought Christmas came early when one of the fingers almost dropped right in front of him.
-Fortunately, I have fast reactions and caught it in time!
-These aren’t like Kitkats, the four fingers are individual instead of being joined together.
+Well, it’s not a KitKat as there’s no wafer and the four fingers are individual instead of being joined together.
 They also have a really good, citrusy orange flavour and a crisp texture – a Winner for sure!

-Okay, so story time.
-I have a really big aversion to eating anything with a face, and I immediately hated Flipper because I just knew its fate, and I really struggled with that.
-Basically, for me, if food has a face, it is also capable of feelings and I cannot shake that (curse you, being a HSP!).
+Okay, so story time – I have a really big aversion to eating anything with a face, and I immediately hated Flipper because I just knew its fate.
+Basically, if food has a face, then it was also capable of feelings at one time and I cannot shake that thought (curse you, being a HSP!).
 When I was young, I can remember having a horse-themed birthday cake and one kid shouted out that he was eating the horse’s eye, and I looked down and saw a part of it’s mouth and nose.
-I immediately felt sad and wanted everyone to stop eating the cake so we could save the pony and I insisted that after that, none of my birthday cakes were allowed to have animals or people on them ever again.
+I immediately felt sad and wanted everyone to stop eating the cake so we could save the pony, I also insisted that after that, none of my birthday cakes were allowed to have animals or people on them ever again.
 Cute dog-themed birthday cakes are hell for me, and just seeing someone cut a cute dog cake can and will make my eyes water.
 Going back to Flipper here present though, Flipper is a fruit flavoured foam dolphin.

 Winner or Binner?
 To date, Flipper was the only one we didn’t like.
 Flipper is crazily sweet, sticky, foamy and marshmallow-like, but also a bit chewy.
 I thought texturally it (I’m not using he or she, for my sakes!) might be firmer like Cloetta’s Polly, which I love, but that wasn’t the case.
 Sorry Denmark, this one’s a Binner.